 Minimum Working Conditions

-Under the CLRA Act, the contractor is required to provide certain facilities, which include rest rooms, child nursery facilities, canteens, wholesome drinking water, toilets, washing facilities, and first aid.
+As previously stated, under the CLRA, the contractor is required to provide certain facilities, which include rest rooms, child nursery facilities, canteens, wholesome drinking water, toilets, washing facilities, and first aid.
 It is pertinent to note that if the contractor does not provide these facilities, the onus would fall on the principal employer.

 Salary

-Although the words ‘wages’ and ‘salary’ are commonly used interchangeably, there is a discernible difference between the two.
+Although the words ‘wages’ and ‘salary’ are commonly used interchangeably butthere is a discernible difference between the two.
 The term ‘wages’ is used under labour/employment laws to refer to any and all remuneration and emoluments earned by an employee (excluding certain allowances and bonuses) whereas the term ‘salary’ is used under income tax law to denote the total taxable income received by an employee.
-It is important to note that currently, different labour laws have dissimilar definitions of wages.
-However, the same is likely to be remedied under the Code of Wages, which provides for a uniform definition of wages, which would then have to be closely examined.
+It is important to note that currently, different labour laws have different definitions of wages.
+However, the same is likely to be remedied under the Code on Wages, which provides for a uniform definition of wages, which would then have to be closely examined.

 For instance, the EPF Act refers to ‘basic wages’ which is used as the base for computing employee and employer social security contributions.
 Basic wages are defined as all payments which are earned by an employee in accordance with the terms of the employment contract, but does not include: i) the cash value of any food concession; ii) any dearness allowance (i.e. cash payments paid on account of a rise in the cost of living), house-rent allowance, overtime allowance, bonus, commission or any other similar allowance; and iii) any presents made by the employer.

 This would be subject to stipulations in the State specific S&E Acts in cases of shops and commercial establishments and the FA Act for establishments in the manufacturing sector.
-As a general principle, employees cannot be required to work in any establishment for more than 9 hours a day or 48 hours a week, without attracting overtime payments.
-In order to overcome the economic crisis in times of pandemic, certain States have increased the permissible limits of working hours for employees, subject to certain conditions and restrictions.
+As a general principle, employees typically cannot be required to work in any establishment for more than 9 hours a day or 48 hours a week, without attracting overtime payments.
+The total working hours may differ from State to State.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

-An employer’s health and safety obligations towards its employees are far more extensive in the manufacturing sector and in certain other sectors such as mines and building and construction.
+An employer’s health and safety obligations towards its employees are far more extensive in the manufacturing sector, mines and building and construction work.
 The various State-specific S&E Acts have special provisions with respect to ensuring safety of women who work during night shifts.
-Employers in such cases are required to ensure that adequate security and transport facilities are provided (at their own cost) to female employees.
+Employers in such cases are required to ensure that adequate security and transport facilities are provided (at their own cost) to women employees.

 Complaint Procedures

-In the terms of the ISEO Act, employees are required to frame grievance redressal mechanisms to address individual worker complaints.
-Also, under the FA where there are 20 or more workmen, a grievance committee is to be constituted in the manner prescribed.
+Under the ID Act, where there are 20 or more workmen employed in an industry, a grievance redressal committee is to be constituted in the prescribed manner.
 In any case as a general practice, most employers do have an internal complaint mechanism that details the processes employees must follow, in case of any workplace related issues.
 It is also important to note that India has a standalone legislation pertaining to sexual harassment at the workplace – the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“SHW Act”) – which prescribes a detailed complaint mechanism for instances of sexual harassment, that all Indian establishments must adhere to.

 Protection from Retaliation